gmum/toolkit/pytorch_lightning_project_template/README.md

 * Modular code structure that separates out models/data/callbacks (like in Keras) and avoids monolithic and hard to read code

-    - We advocate to avoid putting too much logic in a PL module as it becomes monolithic and hard to read and work with
+    - We advocate against putting too much logic in a PL module as it becomes monolithic and hard to read and work with

 * Configuration using gin config from Google